hzeller/digi-spherometer/firmware/README.md

 Switching the drop-meter between metric and inch automatically switches the screen to the corresponding units, including the calculated values.

-The main screen shows the current drop-meter radius in a large, easy-to-read font.
-A Button press allows to switch to a second screen that shows the calculated focal length of the (spherical) mirror and ƒ/N-values calucated for various mirror sizes.
+The main screen shows the current mirror-radius in a large, easy-to-read font.
+A Button press allows to switch between different (pre-selected) mirror-sizes to conveniently display the ƒ/N-value for the selected aperture.

 The device does not need an additional power button: it auto-detects when the drop-indicator is switched off (because it stops sending updates), and